 Not only that, the film isn’t blocked like so many Hollywood B-pictures staged on cardboard studio sets.
 The eerie night locations and naturalistic lighting make the blend between studio and exterior work imperceptible.
-Everyday routines lull us into acceptance of what we see.
-Everything is incredibly normal, so that when the pods make their frightening first appearance, we know we’re in BIG TROUBLE.
+Everyday routines lull us into an acceptance of what we see.
+Everything is incredibly normal, so that when the pods make their frightening first appearance we know we’re in BIG TROUBLE.
 Our doctor hero is smart enough to see an enigma developing, but not so conspiracy- minded to question his psychiatrist buddy’s vague, passive response to what should be alarming phenomena.

 One of many iconic (and I don’t use that word lightly) moments occurs when Miles Bennell realizes that Santa Mira’s phone exchange is in ‘enemy’ hands.
-Rather than blow a fuse, he pretends all is well to the operator, and then runs like hell: not only is an invasion underway, Miles knows that the enemy has him in its crosshairs.
+Rather than blow a fuse, he pretends to the operator that all is well and then runs like hell: not only is an invasion underway, Miles knows that the enemy has him in its crosshairs.
 That scene may feel like the birth of cinematic ‘wiretap paranoia,’ but film noir had struck first in that groove.
 Eight years previously, Abraham Polonsky’s Force of Evil showed a nervous lawyer played by John Garfield, hearing a nearly imperceptible ‘click’ on his phone line, the sound of the wiretappers tapping into his conversation: “A man could spend the rest of his life trying to remember what he shouldn’t have said.”
 Miles might be thinking, “They’ve been monitoring every move I make, stalling me while getting pod production up to speed.”